DB Late tiger refurbish

 David

 Remarkable transformation.
 You're getting quite good at these salvage projects.
-I need to lower my rear plate height as well - but the hull is assembled.
-Perhaps light cuts with a router will do it.
+I need to lower my rear plate height as well - but the hull is assembled. :twisted: Perhaps light cuts with a router will do it.
 I've seen others cut it down that way.
 Looking great!

 Love to see them resurrected.